Engineering Services

 Initial screening criteria to determine eligibility for consideration for traffic calming measures have been established.
 With respect to the road or road section in question, it must:

-- be a local road assumed and maintained by the Town of Collingwood;
+- Be a local road assumed and maintained by the Town of Collingwood;

-- have a minimum annual average daily traffic (AADT) volume of 900 vehicles;
+- Have a minimum annual average daily traffic (AADT) volume of 900 vehicles;

-- have a minimum uncontrolled (i.e. no stop signs or traffic signals) length of 220 metres without being a dead-end road section or cul-de-sac;
+- Have a minimum uncontrolled (i.e., no stop signs or traffic signals) length of 220 metres without being a dead-end road section or cul-de-sac;

-- have a grade that does not exceed 6%; and
+- Have a grade that does not exceed 6%; and

 If the subject road or road section does not satisfy the above criteria, it will not be considered an appropriate candidate for traffic calming.